mdr-uma/bites_for_tikes/note.md

 To do

- -make empty chart visiable
  -handles logged in or not?
- -put the logic on no other users can't visit someone else profile -fix the about page's picture(needs to be small and centered) -need to add omniauth function and scope function.
+ -put the logic on no other users can visit someone else profile -fix the about page's picture(needs to be small and centered) -need to add omniauth function and scope function.